department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ### If you don't have a pre-need decision letter

 To start, you may want to choose a funeral director to help you plan the burial.
-Then either you or the funeral director will need to take these 3 steps to apply for a burial.
+Then either you or the funeral director will need to take these 3 steps to schedule the burial.

 <ol class="process">
 <li class="process-step list-one">